cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 Finally, `<robot_name>` is the name of the robot to which you want to connect your controller.
 Note that the URL path `/<robot_name>` can be left blank and the controller will connect to the only robot with an `<extern>` controller.

+It is possible to restrict the IP addresses that can connect to a Webots instance.
+To do this, the allowed IP addresses can be added in the format `X.X.X.X` in the Webots preferences in the `Network` tab.
+It is also possible to allow a range of addresses using a subnet mask in [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) notation, with the following format: `X.X.X.X/<netmask>`.
+Note that if the list is left empty, all incoming connections are allowed.

 ### Notes about the WEBOTS\_CONTROLLER\_URL Environment Variable

 `WEBOTS_CONTROLLER_URL` can be left unset and the controller will connect to the only extern robot of a local Webots instance.